1. Pack smart

 7. Sit between their car seats

-If you’re traveling by car, it can help if one of you sits between their car seats.
+If you’re traveling with twins by car, it can help if one of you sits between their car seats.
 Your presence will help to keep them calm throughout a long car journey.

 8. Know that it’s OK if they get fussy